 We all heard it and it turned out we were all thinking it, too: "Whatever that really is, it sounded like a fairly displeased Tyrannosaurus rex."

-Luckily, we had Paul and indeed, every tour group needs a Paul - someone who knows everything about everything and can share this vast, often pointless knowledge on a captive audience not yet sick of it.
+Luckily, we had Paul and indeed, every tour group needs a Paul — someone who knows everything about everything and can share this vast, often pointless knowledge with a captive audience not yet sick of it.

 So, as we fumbled through some of the world's most dense jungle on the way to Guatemala's famed Tikal ruins, we learned we were not entirely wrong.

 In a thick Brummie accent (Paul is a 33-year-old science teacher from England), he told us that the dinosaur-type yell was made by monkeys.

 But (as Paul explained in his best "but wait, there's more" teacher voice), the territorial cry of these howler monkeys once so impressed director Steven Spielberg that he recorded it and used it as the cry of a T-Rex in the Jurassic Park films.